JonRivera/DS-Unit-3-Sprint-3-Productization-and-Cloud/Study_Guide_Resources/Unit_3_Sprint_3_Productization_And_Cloud_Study_Guide.md

 from one system to another/person.(Basillica ex)

 6. What does it mean to pickle a model?
 Why might this be useful?
+It means we searila  amodel so that we can store into a file which more easily be acccessed as appose to being rendered in a host and taking longer to produce the model.

 # Basics of Flask